go-task/task/docs/docs/releasing.md

 the Taskfile.

-[GitHub Actions](https://github.com/go-task/task/actions) should release artifacts automatically when a new Git tag is pushed to master (raw executables and DEB and RPM packages).
+[GitHub Actions](https://github.com/go-task/task/actions) should release artifacts automatically when a new Git tag is pushed to `main` branch (raw executables and DEB and RPM packages).

 Since v3.15.0, raw executables can also be reproduced and verified locally by checking out a specific tag and calling `goreleaser build`, using the Go version